smrt28/tc-play/README.md

 The secret derivation
 ---------------------

-tc-play uses Yubikey for derivating a secret from the nonce defined by the key file path.
+tcplay uses Yubikey for derivating a secret from the nonce defined by the key file path.
 If you enter the Yubikey key file name without the nonce part like
 //yubikey/piv/90, the disk encryption password would be used as a nonce.